Skip to Content

 This sandwich is easy to assemble!
 I like to use the Blackstone griddle.
 It provides a large work surface, allowing you to sauté the onions while toasting the ciabatta rolls.
 Use a basting dome to melt the cheese to perfection.

-If you don’t have a Blackstone, you can use a cast iron skillet to caramelize the onions and the broil setting in your oven to melt the cheese on the sandwiches.
+If you don’t have a Blackstone, you can use a cast iron skillet on your trusty range to caramelize the onions and the broil setting in your oven to melt the cheese on the sandwiches.

 For the full details, scroll down to the printable recipe card for step-by-step instructions.